jewelburke/SQL-Project/README.md

-# SQL Data Cleaning Project – Animal Observations (Eastern Europe)
+# SQL Data Cleaning Project – Wildlife Observations of Eastern Europe

 ## Project Overview
-This project demonstrates a full SQL-based data cleaning workflow applied to a raw animal observation dataset from Eastern Europe.
+This project demonstrates a full SQL-based data cleaning workflow applied to a raw wildlife observation dataset from Eastern Europe.
 The goal was to transform messy, raw data into an analysis-ready table using SQL.

 All transformations were performed in MySQL using staging tables to preserve the original dataset.